amitnsky/focus101/readme.md

-Minimum required features for launch x enable disable extension x ability to block url x live refresh options page x persist blocked urls
+Minimum required features for launch
+- enable disable extension
-- ability to remove a blocked url
+- ability to block url
+- live refresh options page
+- persist blocked urls
 - do not show list of urls if extension is disabled
+- option to remove a blocked url
 - Good icon for extension

 TODOs
+- write test cases
+- test & fix bugs
+- update icon
+- update extension name
+- publish extension

+Test cases
+- enable should reload blocked urls
+- disable should hide the page
+- disable should disable extension
-- persist on/off data in storage
+- disable should persist data
-- add a save button for enable/disable in option page
+- submit should add a new rule
+- submit should persist all rules
+- remove should remove rule from local cache
+- remove should remove rule from chrome blocking
--
+- remove should persist data
+- on load should recover previous state

 Additional features